Learn the difference between the different charging levels. / Source: Department of Energy

 Eligible companies and organizations can claim an income tax credit of up to $5,000 after purchasing and installing an EV charging station.
 This tax credit applies to any tax year from 2013 onward and expires on December 31st, 2022.

 Visit the NY Department of Taxation and Finance website for more information about this tax credit.

 In addition to the tax credits above, you’ll also want to look for incentives offered by state entities and local utility companies to help cover the cost of EV charger installation or usage.

 For example, a current incentive is the EV Make-Ready Program, supported by major utility providers like National Grid and Con Edison.
 This program aims to help businesses and multi-unit dwellings add EV charging stations for up to 100% of the infrastructure cost.

 Note: As of September 2021, some state-wide rebate programs that covered residential and commercial customers (such as Charge Ready NY) have expired or exhausted funding.
 To see up-to-date rebates that may become available in the future, visit the Charging Station Programs page on the New York State website.

 Interested in a Worry-Free EV Charger Installation for Your Home?
 Contact Roy’s PowerWorx.

-Contact Roy's PowerWorx today.
+Contact Roy’s PowerWorx today.
 Our licensed electricians can give you upfront pricing on the cost to install an L2 EV charger in your Buffalo, NY home.
-We can also help you figure out if you're eligible for charging rebates, tax credits, or incentives.
-Visit our home EV charger installation page for pricing information and to learn more about our installation process.
+We can also help you figure out if you’re eligible for charging rebates, tax credits, or incentives.
+Visit our home EV charger installation page to learn more about our installation process.